A Hands-On Experience in Dairy and Food Animal Medicine

 Rotation Overview

 LCS 616 is modeled after a food animal field service rotation, bringing veterinary students directly to the farms.
 Through partnerships with MSU-owned farms and several family-run farms in Mid-Michigan, students gain hands-on experience that bridges classroom learning with real-world applications.
-Students are exposed to many different management systems and farm sizes which are vital to an all-inclusive experience.
+Students are exposed to many different management systems and farm sizes, which are necessary for an all-inclusive experience.
 This rotation is vital for students to broaden their skillset in large animal and food animal medicine.
 For those seeking more specialized training, an advanced food animal medicine and surgery rotation as well as production medicine rotation series are also available.

 Purpose and Goals